 What we do

-With the rise of evidence-driven interventions, we each have an unprecedented opportunity to have meaningful, positive impact on a large scale.
+With the rise of evidence-driven interventions to alleviate poverty, we each have an unprecedented opportunity to have meaningful, positive impact on a large scale.
 We use research from multiple leading charity evaluators to rigorously assess the impact that a donation can have.

-All of our partner charities have been thoroughly and independently investigated, and implement interventions supported by academic literature.
+All of our partner charities have been thoroughly and independently investigated, and implement interventions supported by the latest evidence.
 Effective Altruism Australia’s partnerships enable Australian donors to make a bigger difference.
+We fundraise and grant funds raised to these partner charities, offering tax deductions to Australians.

 Our values